Stephanorhinus: Species and evolution

-The oldest known species of the genus are from the Pliocene of Europe, the species S. pikermiensis and S. megarhinus that were formerly considered to belong to Stephanorhinus are currently considered to belong to Dihoplus, while the positions of “Stephanorhinus” miguelcrusafonti from the Early Pliocene of Western Europe and Stephanorhinus? africanus from the Middle Pliocene of Tunisia and Chad are uncertain.
+The oldest known species of the genus are from the Pliocene of Europe.
+The species "S." pikermiensis and "S." megarhinus that were formerly considered to belong to Stephanorhinus are currently considered to belong to Dihoplus and Pliorhinus, respectively.
+"Stephanorhinus" miguelcrusafonti from the Early Pliocene of Western Europe has also been assigned to Pliorhinus in recent studies.

+The position of Stephanorhinus? africanus from the Middle Pliocene of Tunisia and Chad is uncertain.
+Some authors have suggested that Stephanorhinus likely originated from members of the genus Pliorhinus.

 Stephanorhinus jeanvireti, also known as S. elatus is known from the Late Pliocene and Early Pleistocene of Europe.
 Its remains are relatively rare in comparison to other Stephanorhinus species.
-Specimens are known from the Late Pliocene of Germany, France, Italy, Slovakia and Greece, and the Early Pleistocene of Romania.
+Specimens are known from the Late Pliocene of Germany, France, Italy, Slovakia and Greece, and the Early Pleistocene of Romania, with its temporal span being around 3.4 to 2 million years ago (Ma).

-Stephanorhinus etruscus first appears in the latest Pliocene in the Iberian Peninsula, around 3.3 million years ago (Ma) at Las Higueruelas in Spain and before 3 Ma at Piedrabuena, and during the latest Pliocene at Villafranca d’Asti and Castelnuovo di Berardenga in Italy and is abundant during most of the Villafranchian period in Europe, and is the sole rhinoceros species in Europe between 2.5 and around 1.3 Ma.
+Stephanorhinus etruscus first appears in the latest Pliocene in the Iberian Peninsula, around 3.3 Ma at Las Higueruelas in Spain and before 3 Ma at Piedrabuena, and during the latest Pliocene at Villafranca d'Asti and Castelnuovo di Berardenga in Italy and is abundant during most of the Villafranchian period in Europe, and is the sole rhinoceros species in Europe between 2.5 and around 1.3 Ma.
 A specimen is known from the Early Pleistocene (1.6-1.2 Ma) Ubeidiya locality in Israel.
 During the late Early Pleistocene, it is largely replaced by S. hundsheimensis.
 The last known records of the species are from the latest Early Pleistocene of the Iberian peninsula, around 0.9-0.8 Ma.
+Stephanorhinus etruscus is thought to have had a browsing based diet.

+Remains of Stephanorhinus not assigned to species have been reported from the Dmanisi site in the Caucasus (Georgia), dating to around 1.8 Ma.
+The remains appear to belong to two morphotypes, which may represent distinct species.
+Some of these remains may be closely related to the later species Stephanorhinus hundsheimensis.